-Research leaves for tenure-track faculty are salaried leaves of absence which are granted to assistant professors, with the exception of assistant professors who have chosen to count three years of prior experience, in the Fall or Spring semester of the third year at the College.
-Tenure-track faculty who claim one or two years of full-time teaching experience prior to their tenure-track appointments may choose to take the semester research leave in the second or third year of their tenure-track appointments.
+Research leaves for tenure-track faculty are salaried leaves of absence which are granted to assistant professors, with the exception of assistant professors who have chosen to count three years of prior experience, their third year at the College.
+Tenure-track faculty who claim one or two years of full-time teaching experience prior to their tenure-track appointments may request the research leave in the second or third year of their tenure-track appointments.